Immigration

 After completing the evaluation, the clinician prepares a detailed psychological report that can be submitted as part of your immigration case.

-Immigration Evaluation Cost
+Immigration Evaluation Fees

 Let’s Work Together